Prajna-adi/Data-Cleaning--Project-.sql/README.md

 ### Data Source

-Layoffs Data: The primary dataset used for this analysis is the " Laoffs.csv" file, containing information about contry & company wise layoffs.
+Layoffs Data: The primary dataset used for this analysis is the " Laoffs.csv" file, containing information about global layoffs.

 ``` sql
 SELECT*